thecreation/gulp-starter-kit/README.md

 Task name          | Description
 :------------------|:----------------------------------
-`version:major`    | MAJOR ("major") version when you make incompatible API changes `version:minor`    | MINOR ("minor") version when you add functionality in a backwards-compatible manner `version:patch`    | PATCH ("patch") version when you make backwards-compatible bug fixes.
+`version:major`    | MAJOR version when you make incompatible API changes `version:minor`    | MINOR version when you add functionality in a backwards-compatible manner `version:patch`    | PATCH version when you make backwards-compatible bug fixes.
 `version`          | alias to `version:path`.

 All available tasks are placed in a folder `tasks`.